 U.C.A.
 Section 53F-2-503 requires the State Board of Education to submit an annual report on the Early Literacy Program.
 The report shall include (i) student learning gains in reading for the past school year and the five-year trend; (ii) the percentage of third grade students reading on grade level in the past school year and the five-year trend; (iii) the progress of charter schools and school districts in meeting goals stated in their plans for student reading proficiency; (iv) the specific strategies or interventions used by school districts or charter schools that have significantly improved early grade literacy proficiency.
 This report has been submitted annually since 2013.

-The Early Literacy Program focuses on the development of early literacy skills in all students, with additional emphasis on the prevention of reading difficulties and early intervention for students who are at risk of not meeting grade-level-based reading benchmarks.
-Resources available to aid students include:
+The Early Literacy Program focuses on the development of early literacy skills, with additional emphasis on intervention for students at risk of not meeting grade-based reading benchmarks.